My friends all drive Citroën’s… Oh Lord won’t you buy me a … Porsche?

 Another strand of the SM creation myth where accounts differ regards the idea of a four-cylinder, entry level model.
 Certainly, there appears to have been considerable enthusiasm for this idea, especially prior to the Maserati engine being procured.
 However, subsequent to this, elements within either management, or the Bureau d’Études (possibly both) were insistent on the fuel injected DS 21 engine being made an option, necessitating not only the engine bay to be enlarged to accommodate it (the V6 was a more compact package) but the cowl height to be raised sufficiently to clear the taller unit.

 This is believed to have compromised the scuttle height, windscreen position and beltline of the car, which otherwise would have been lower and sleeker.
-While some accounts suggest that it was Bercot who was behind this, Robert Opron (who lead the design team for the SM) refuted this; others suggesting that it was Pierre Michelin who forbade it, but the upshot was the same – Maserati power only.
+While some accounts suggest that it was Bercot who was behind this, Robert Opron (who led the design team for the SM) refuted this; others suggesting that it was Pierre Michelin who forbade it, but the upshot was the same.

 Opron’s account confirmed that there had indeed been two schools of thought as to the car’s intended direction.
 He describes Né’s school as that of a “rally car – short, spartan and very fast”, which he alleged to have refused to work upon.
 The second, and the one to which he did espouse, was for a Grand Tourisme; stating pointedly, “I did the SM with Pierre Bercot“.
 Citroën’s former design leader also made it clear that Monsieur le Président approved his first proposal as presented, suggesting that maybe Bercot had fewer qualms about this enormous car than suggested.